eriksuta/nxt-ws-algo/README.md

 # Capco Algo Trading Workshop #

-Welcome to the Capco Algorithmic Trading Night of Chances 2018 WorkShop.
+Welcome to the Capco Algorithmic Trading WorkShop.
 Before we start, please follow the steps below in order to prepare for the workshop.

 ### Git installation ###